-That is why socialist political attitudes amongst the current generation and possibly generations during as well as after us will start to learn about and advocate for worker and consumer ownership of our own entire market economic system where the few do not control or suppress the many.
-Imagine if tech giants like Facebook and Twitter were owned by their employees in the form a giant worker cooperative where privacy rights could be respected and foreign agents do not influence elections for the worse.
+That is why socialist political attitudes amongst the current generation and possibly future generations during as well as after us will start to learn about and advocate for worker and consumer ownership of our own entire market economic system where the few do not control or suppress the many.
+Imagine if tech giants like Facebook and Twitter were owned by their employees in the form of a giant worker cooperative where privacy rights could be respected and foreign agents do not influence elections for the worse.
 Imagine if automakers such as General Motors and Ford were worker controlled where nearly all the vehicles they produce and distribute were automated hybrids or renewable energy powered in order to protect passengers and the earth itself.
-Imagine if the nation’s largest television and print media companies were under workers’ management instead of overall corporate management where unbiased news is covered rather than sensational yellow journalism.
-Although worker ownership is necessary, expanding basic goods, protections and services such as universal healthcare, tuition-free and debt free public higher education, humane foreign policy, gun control, voting rights expansion, and electoral reform are needed for a democratizing society and a possible post-scarcity economy where resources, as well as services and products, are produced and distributed with such near cornucopian abundance that minimal human labor is necessary.
+Imagine if the nation’s largest television and print media companies were under workers’ self-management instead of overall corporate management where unbiased news is covered rather than sensational yellow journalism.
+Although worker ownership is necessary, expanding basic goods, protections, and services such as universal healthcare, tuition-free and debt free public higher education, a humane foreign policy, gun control, voting rights expansion, and electoral reform are needed for a democratizing society and a possible post-scarcity economy where resources, as well as services and products, are produced and distributed with such near cornucopian abundance that minimal human labor is necessary.

 Although social democracy, a socioeconomic fusion of market capitalism and welfarist socialism, is a good start, we need to think beyond reforming capitalism.
 Though radical revolution is not yet on the horizon, the voices are starting to echo towards the minds, bodies, hearts, and souls of future populations living today and tomorrow.
 Many people before us, Angela Davis, Nelson Mandela, Mahatma Gandhi, and Dr. Martin Luther King, Jr., saw that the world was in a crisis where the people’s voices have been ignored for centuries in human history.
-Many people during us, Bernie Sanders and Cornel West, have begun to organize a people’s movement of ideas into action.
+Many people during us, Bernie Sanders, Jeremy Corbyn, and Cornel West, have begun to organize a people’s movement of ideas into action.
 The people after us will have start looking towards a future that we all want that is the best for progress.
 We are the ones who will further progress into the 21st century and beyond.
 The era of neoliberalism, paleoconservatism, and neoconservatism where big business rules the game will start to crumble if we do not see our own reality.

 Are you looking for social media training and experience?
 Join CMN’s Social Media for Journalism Course and get real-time experience, intense feedback on your writing, exposure to journalism influencers and mentors, and a great place to display your work.
 You can get academic credit too.
 Check out the Social Media Course here.